 - Constricted blood vessels

 - Enlarged Heart

 - Intense cravings

 Crack Cocaine Causes Many of Same Signs and Symptoms

 Crack cocaine is smoked.
 You may find small glass pipes and tiny plastic bags left behind after a person smokes crack.
 A crack high is similar to a powder cocaine high but it does not last as long.
-A crack user may go off to use more of the drug after just ten or fifteen minutes.
+A crack user may go off to use more of the drug after just 10 or 15 minutes.
 A crack user may have burns on lips and fingers as a sign of cocaine use, because of burns from the crack pipes.